ibm-cloud-docs/EventStreams/schema_registry.md

 ![Kafka properties for Confluent Serdes](schema_registry7.png "Diagram showing showing the properties required to create a Kafka producer that uses the Confluent SerDes, and can be connected to the {{site.data.keyword.messagehub}} service"){: caption="Figure 1.
 Kafka properties for Confluent Serdes" caption-side="bottom"}

 If a message is sent by using a schema that isn’t in the registry, the SerDes attempts to create the new schema, or version of the schema, in the registry.
 If this behavior is not required, it can be disabled by removing the writer permission for schema resources from the application.
-See [Managing access to the schema registry](/docs/EventStreams?topic=EventStreams-security#managing_access_schemas).
+See [Managing access to the Schema Registry](/docs/EventStreams?topic=EventStreams-security#managing_access_schemas).

 The *normalize* option for schema lookups and registration is not supported.
 {: note}

-## Using the schema registry with tools that use the Confluent registry API
+## Using the Schema Registry with tools that use the Confluent registry API
 {: #using_schema_registry_confluent}

-The schema registry supports a subset of the API provided by version 7.2 of the Confluent Schema Registry.
+The Schema Registry supports a subset of the API provided by version 7.2 of the Confluent Schema Registry.
 This is intended to provide limited compatibility with tooling that has been designed to work with the Confluent Schema Registry.
 Only the HTTP REST endpoint with the following paths are implemented:

 * compatibility
 * config
 * schemas
 * subjects

-To configure an application to use this compatibility API, specify the schema registry endpoint in the following format:
+To configure an application to use this compatibility API, specify the Schema Registry endpoint in the following format:

 ```text
 https://token:{$APIKEY}@{$HOST}/{confluent}